django/deps/draft/0020-annual-release-cycle.rst

 (EOL) two months before the corresponding Django version.
 At this point, Django will continue to test against the then EOL Python, in order to avoid regressions in line with the stability policy.
-Nonetheless, Django may decline to address an issue affecting only the then EOL Python version, that emerges in the final two months of its support window.
+Nonetheless, Django may decline to address an issue affecting only the then EOL Python version, if such emerges in the final two months of its support window.

 Deprecation Policy
 ------------------